DataBassGit/AgentForge/docs/ToolsAndActions/Tools.md

 Ensure that the `Script` attribute correctly points to the custom tool's script location within your project.

-### Utilizing Python Libraries

-Users are also free to reference any Python library functions or methods installed in the same environment as the project.
-Simply specify the library path in the `Script` attribute of the tool's YAML file.

-## Future Implementations

-Looking ahead, we plan to introduce 'Automatic Tool Creation' capabilities within our system.
-This will enable the system to autonomously develop and incorporate new tools based on operational data and interactions, all without direct human oversight.
-Such a feature promises to greatly enhance the system's adaptability and expand its functional repertoire, facilitating continuous evolution and efficiency in task automation.

 ## Compatibility and Requirements

-- **Script Path Specification**: Ensure that the `Script` path in the YAML definition matches the exact name of the module in the Python environment.
+- **Script Path Specification**: Ensure that the `Script` path in the **YAML** definition matches the exact name of the module in the Python environment.
 - **Function Compatibility**: The Python library function or method should be compatible with dynamic calling and must be defined within the specified script path.

 ## Best Practices for Tool Definitions

-- **Validate Your Definitions**: Test each YAML tool definition to ensure it functions as expected.
+- **Validate Your Definitions**: Test each **YAML** tool definition to ensure it functions as expected.
-- **Follow the Format**: Adhere to the YAML format provided in the example to avoid execution errors.
+- **Follow the Format**: Adhere to the **YAML** format provided in the example to avoid execution errors.

-By adhering to these guidelines and properly defining your tools in YAML files, you can leverage the Dynamic Tool functionality to enhance the automation capabilities of your system.
+By adhering to these guidelines and properly defining your tools in **YAML** files, you can leverage the Dynamic Tool functionality to enhance the automation capabilities of your system.

 ---